Days Gone: Critical reception

 The story received mixed reviews.
 Writing for VentureBeat, Takahashi said the story is engaging but that he was disappointed that some storylines were not completely resolved by the end of the game.
 Lavoy said the story and some of its elements were too long.
 Some critics said the story gradually became more interesting as more characters and more emotional moments were introduced.
-Andrew Webster from The Verge called the story bland and compared the game unfavorably to The Last of Us, which was also published by Sony.
+Andrew Webster from The Verge called the story bland.
 Hetfield criticized the interwoven storylines, which he said distracted players from completing the central mission.
 Narrative missions were also criticized for lacking impact, consequences and any form of meaningful conclusion.
 O'Brien was unimpressed by the game's overly serious tone.
 While she liked the supporting characters, she said the antagonists were one-dimensional.
 Deacon as a protagonist received mixed reactions; Takahashi described him as an "interesting and flawed character," and enjoyed seeing Deacon grow and evolve.
 Plagge was critical of Deacon as a character, calling him "selfish" and adding that the story is centered around "validating his actions and feelings above all else."
 Webster disliked Deacon's personality and said he found connecting with the character very difficult.
 Witwer's performance was generally praised by critics.

 The game was criticized for its technical issues.
 Kato said the game lacks the polish found in Sony's other first-party games.
 Takahashi criticized the game's bugs and unstable frame rate.
 The game's frequent loading screens, which appear between gameplay and cutscenes, were also criticized.